commonsguy/cwac-merge/README.markdown

 Simply create a `MergeAdapter` and call `addAdapter()`, `addView()`, or `addViews()` (latter accepting a `List<View>`), then attach your adapter to the `ListView`.
-You can also extend `MergeAdapter` to override `isEnabled()`, so you can control which positions are and are not enabled.

 There is also `MergeSpinnerAdapter` for use with `Spinner` widgets.